The American Pageant: Fifteenth edition

 The fifteenth edition, released in 2013, contains 42 chapters in six parts.
 This edition includes markedly deeper cultural innovations, artistic movements, and intellectual doctrines that have engaged and inspired Americans and shaped the course of history of the United States, new "Thinking Globally" essay on twentieth-century modernism in Chapter 31, new "Makers of America" feature on Beat Generation of the 1950s in Chapter 37.
 The book's tables, graphs, Key Terms, People to Know, and To Learn More sections are also updated.
 This is the first edition in which Bailey is not credited as an author on the cover and the title page.
 The textbook covers American history up until the September 11 attacks.

 Sixteenth edition

 The sixteenth edition, released in 2015, contains 41 chapters in six parts.
 This edition's Part Six, which covers post-1945 period is revised.
 Chapters 29 and 30 from the 15th Edition were combined in the sixteenth edition.
 Each chapter has a new feature called “Contending Voices”, which offers paired quotes from original historical sources, accompanied by questions which prompt students to think about conflicting perspectives on controversial subjects.
 It also extends the textbook's historical coverage to the year 2014.

+Seventeenth edition

+The seventeenth edition, released 1 January 2019, separates the narrative into nine historical periods to better address historical thinking skills and reasoning processes.
+Aboriginal American history from European arrival to the 21st Century is given enhanced attention.
+Western expansion and its human and environmental consequences are also examined.
+Presentation of Postbellum America and American capitalism with insights into American’s role in the industrialization and modernization of the global society is refreshed.
+What's more, coverage of "Contending Voices" is also revised.